fishwasher/jstest2015plus/README.md

 # JavaScript 2015+ (ECMAScript Edition 6 and above) browser support test

-This is the test page development environment.
+This is the ES6+ test page development environment.

-The generated test page is stored in `/dist` directory
+Actual generated test page is stored in `/dist/index.html`.
+It's a single static HTML page that has no external dependencies.

-Web demo available at http://podvorny.com/es6plus.html
+See it in action at http://podvorny.com/es6plus.html